 Dominating Sixth Street

-“Sixth street” begins when the betting stops.
-Discussion, eye contact, and communication of any kind is all part of sixth street play.
+“Sixth Street” begins when the betting stops.
+Discussion, eye contact, and communication of any kind are all part of Sixth Street play.
 Tommy Angelo coined this term, and it’s now in general use among studied poker players.

 I don’t claim to be a top-level expert at most aspects of poker, but I am a sixth-street crusher.
 I spent decades being terrible at it, but once I saw how easy it was to play well, I thought, “Heck, even I can excel at this.”